Integral Artin motives I: Smooth objects and the ordinary t-structure: Preliminaries

-We can add the category $\Shv(-_{\et},R)$ at the left of the above diagram using the adjunction: given by the inclusion of the small étale site into the big étale site.
-The functor $\rho_\#$ is fully faithful.
 We still denote by the Yoneda embedding.
 This will be harmless as the sheaf on $S_{\et}$ representing an étale $S$-scheme $X$ is send by the functor $\rho_\#$ to the sheaf on $\Sm_S$ which represents $X$.

-If $R$ is an $n$-torsion ring, where the integer $n$ is invertible on $S$, then the functor $L_{\AAA}\rho_\#$ and therefore, the functor $\rho_!=\Sigma^\infty L_{\AAA}\rho_\#$ is a monoidal equivalence (it is the rigidity theorem \cite[5.5.4]{em}).
+If $R$ is an $n$-torsion ring, where the integer $n$ is invertible on $S$, then the functor $L_{\AAA}\rho_\#$ and therefore, the functor $\rho_!=\Sigma^\infty L_{\AAA}\rho_\#$ is a monoidal equivalence (it is the rigidity theorem \cite[3.2]{bachmanrigidity}).